portainer/portainer-docs/docs/v2.0/deploy/ceinstalldocker.md

 === "Docker on Windows Container Service"
     !!!
 Abstract ""
         To run Portainer in a Windows Server/Desktop Environment you need to create exceptions in the firewall.
-These can be easily be added through PowerShell by running the following commands:
+These can easily be added through PowerShell by running the following commands:

         ```shell
         netsh advfirewall firewall add rule name="cluster_management" dir=in action=allow protocol=TCP localport=2377